anjaustin/secure-docker-with-tls/README.md

 **1. Configure `docker.service` for TLS using the server credentials you created earlier.**

-**NOTE:** *I found the following to be necessary for Debian and Ubuntu distros of Linux.
-You may not be able to access your* `docker.service` *over TLS without this modifcation.*
+**NOTE:** *I found the following necessary for Debian and Ubuntu distros.
+You may not be able to access your* `docker.service` *over TLS without this modification.*

-Here, we are not changing any existing files in the systemd service directories.
-We are simply adding an override configuration that will enable TLS for the Docker daemon.
+Here, we are not changing existing files in the systemd service directories.
+We are simply adding an override configuration to enable TLS for the `docker.service`.

 First, create the `override.conf` file for the `docker.service`.